Skip to content

 Key Takeaway: unit represents functions executed for side effects. () is the single value of type unit.

-Why It Matters: Unit makes side effects explicit in type signatures.
-Functions returning unit signal they’re executed for effects (printing, I/O, mutations), not computation, improving code comprehension and testability by separating pure functions from effectful ones.
+Why It Matters: Unit makes side effects explicit in type signatures, creating a clear separation between pure computational functions and effectful operations.
+Functions returning unit signal they're executed for effects (printing, I/O, mutations), not computation.
+This distinction improves code comprehension and testability: pure functions returning values are trivially testable, while unit-returning functions require more careful testing of side effects.
+The type system documents intent without comments.

 Example 19: String Manipulation